dynamoose/dynamoose/BREAKING_CHANGES.md

 - `expires.returnExpiredItems` has been renamed to `expires.items.returnExpired`
 - `Model.transaction.conditionCheck` has been renamed to `Model.transaction.condition`
 - `Model.transaction.condition` options parameter now gets appended to the object returned.
 This means you can no longer use the helpers that Dynamoose provided to make conditions.
 Instead, pass in the DynamoDB API level conditions you wish to use
+- In the past the `saveUnknown` option for attribute names would handle all nested properties.
+Now you must use `*` to indicate one level of wildcard or `**` to indicate infinate levels of wildcard.
+So if you have an object property (`address`) and want to parse one level of values (no sub objects) you can use `address.*`, or `address.**` to all for infinate levels of values (including sub objects)